Social marketing: Applications

+Usages

 Social marketing uses the benefits of doing social good to secure and maintain customer engagement.
 In social marketing the distinguishing feature is therefore its "primary focus on social good, and it is not a secondary outcome.
 Not all public sector and not-for-profit marketing is social marketing.

 Public sector bodies can use standard marketing approaches to improve the promotion of their relevant services and organizational aims.
 This can be very important but should not be confused with social marketing where the focus is on achieving specific behavioral goals with specific audiences in relation to topics relevant to social good (e.g., health, sustainability, recycling, etc.).
 For example, a 3-month marketing campaign to encourage people to get an H1N1 vaccine is more tactical in nature and should not be considered social marketing.
 A campaign that promotes and reminds people to get regular check-ups and all of their vaccinations when they're supposed to encourage a long-term behavior change that benefits society.
 It can, therefore, be considered social marketing.

 Social marketing can be confused with commercial marketing.
 A commercial marketer may only seek to influence a buyer to purchase a product.
 Social marketers have more difficult goals.
 They want to make potentially difficult and long-term behavior changes in target populations, which may or may not involve purchasing a product.
 For example, reducing cigarette smoking or encouraging the use of condoms have difficult challenges to overcome that go beyond purchasing decisions.

 Social marketing is sometimes seen as being restricted to a client base of non-profit organizations, health services groups, the government agency.
 However, the goal of inducing social change is not restricted to this narrow spectrum of organizations.
 Corporations, for example, can be clients.
 Public relations or social responsibility departments may champion social causes such as funding for the arts, which would involve social marketing.

 Social marketing should not be confused with the societal marketing concept which was a forerunner of sustainable marketing in integrating issues of social responsibility into commercial marketing strategies.
 In contrast to that, social marketing uses commercial marketing theories, tools, and techniques to social issues.

 Social marketing applies a "customer-oriented" approach and uses the concepts and tools used by commercial marketers in pursuit of social goals like anti-smoking campaigns or fundraising for NGOs.

 Social marketers must create a competitive advantage by constantly adapting to and instigating change.
 With climate change in mind, adaptations to market changes are likely to be more successful if actions are guided by knowledge of the forces shaping market behaviors and insights that enable the development of sustainable competitive advantages.